fork-commit-merge/fork-commit-merge/README.md

 -   Reducing Errors: Many best practices are born from the lessons of countless debugged issues.
 By adhering to them, you’re sidestepping many pitfalls before they even occur.

-In the [Best Practices](https://forkcommitmerge.io/best-practices) section of our website, you'll find guides tailored to various languages.
+In our [Fork, Commit, Merge website](https://forkcommitmerge.io), you'll find guides tailored to various languages, libraries and frameworks.
 Whether you're dabbling in a new language or revisiting a familiar one, these insights will help ensure your code is elegant, efficient, and effective.

 ---